|Shàng hǎi 上海 'up sea'

 In 1927 the Nationalist Chiang Kaishek exterminated many of his former Communists allies in Shanghai using his connections with gang leaders by unleashing his White Terror campaign ➚.
 The population was then swelled with many Jews fleeing to Shanghai in the 1930s to escape Nazi Germany.
 The famous Spielberg film Empire of the Sun ➚ based on the book by J.G.
 Ballard gives an insight into life of the foreigners in Shanghai when the Japanese invaded Shanghai in 1937.
 By 1940 there were twice as many Japanese as British in the city.
 Following the Communist victory in 1949 Shanghai was pilloried as the epitome of decadent capitalism that exploited workers and it was not until the late 1990s that development really took off.
 This was helped by President Jiang Zemin and Premier Zhu Rongji's association with Shanghai.
 The city is known colloquially as the ‘Head of the Dragon’ to reflect its leading role in China's recent economic development.

 Shanghai can be very hot and humid in summer; spring and autumn are the best times to visit.
 As well as Mandarin, the local dialect Shanghainese (a form of the Wu language) is widely spoken.
 The city is one of the main centers for financial services, as well as car and computer production.
-It is built on very low lying land and is considered one of the most vulnerable to a rise of sea level .
+It is built on very low lying land and is considered one of the most vulnerable cities in the world to a rise of sea level .